NCCloud/mayfly/README.md

 ## 🛠 Development

-You can easily compile & run mayfly operator with the following steps.
+You can easily compile and run the Mayfly operator by following these steps:

 1) Create a Kubernetes Cluster or change context for the existing one.